EXCCoin/exccd/dcrec/secp256k1/schnorr/README.md

   prevents the ability to take advantage of their homomorphic properties

-Further, when the size of the field elements for the elliptic curve is the same size as the hash function, as is the case in Decred, techniques which are discussed in the next section can be used to make `(R, s)` signatures the same size as `(e, s)` signatures.
+Further, when the size of the field elements for the elliptic curve is the same size as the hash function, as is the case in Exchangecoin, techniques which are discussed in the next section can be used to make `(R, s)` signatures the same size as `(e, s)` signatures.